-Imagine having the benefits of linear radio feeds in combination with personalized information streams and music.
+Imagine having the benefits of linear radio feeds in combination with personalised information streams and music.
 Interested in hearing more?
 Then read here the 4th use case on how MARCONI allows personal services for radio.

 Robin likes to listen to news and informational shows.
 She enjoys receiving a regular news update but finds it frustrating to hear the same news over and over again.
 She would love to listen to the latest updates and the topics she is interested in when she's able to give it her full attention, e.g. in the car.
 When Robin is in work modus, she wants to listen to music.